sdrhobby/MyAstroSessions/README.md

               - lots of images
       - [calibration frame part looks as above]

-Until now the tool works on such type of structure, because - it works for me ;-), but it may be adapted to other common structures, if there is interest.
+Until now the tool works on such type of structure, just because - it works for me ;-), It may be extended and adapted to other common structures, if there is interest.

-### What the tool does?
-When you select the top folder of your capturings and press the "Scan" it will read the complete folder structure below.

-I will detect capture sessions based on the date-prefix of format yyyy-mm-dd in their folder name.
-The name of the sessions parent folder is treated as the name of the Astro-Object that has been captured.
+## How does it look like?